comit/sonoff-bridge/Upload.md

 This operation simplifies further [first steps](https://github.com/arendst/Sonoff-Tasmota/wiki/Initial-Configuration), as Sonoff will automatically recognize and join your WiFi.

 Do not be tempted to use other board types within the Arduino IDE (e.g. if programming Wemos etc.) if you want to use Tasmota's OTA updating, as this can cause failure and require serial port reprogramming.
 Always use the Generic ESP board as stated above.

+If your new configuration does not seem to be applied after flashing then you can do any of the following to fix it:
+* Change the CFG_HOLDER value in user_config.h and re-flash
+* Hold down the button on your device for at least 4 seconds to initiate a RESET command
+* Reset the device via the Web Console